aesuli/toXY/README.md

 ## Installation

 I assume you already have Inkscape installed.
+This extension is compatible with Inkscape for version 1.0 and higher.

 Close Inkscape.
 Copy the two files (`toXY.inx` and `toXY.py`) into the extensions directory of Inkscape, which is usually located: